Liberia fights Ebola in capital, W. Africa toll tops 1,200

 It has argued against further travel restrictions, but several international and regional airlines have cancelled services to Liberia, Sierra Leone and Guinea.

-Nigeria said on Monday its confirmed Ebola cases had reached 12, up from 10 last week, but five had almost fully recovered.
-Four people have died from the virus in Lagos, where it was transferred by a U.S. citizen who arrived by plane from Liberia.

-Although WHO said the situation in Lagos looks "reassuring", Cameroon closed its borders with Nigeria on Tuesday as a precaution.

-(Reporting by Clair MacDougall and Stephanie Nebehay; Additional reporting by Emma Farge in Dakar, Alphonso Toweh, Josephus Olu Mammah in Freetown, Tansa Musa in Yaounde and Wendell Roelf in Cape Town.; Writing by Pascal Fletcher; Editing by Anna Willard)
+(Additional reporting by Emma Farge in Dakar, Alphonso Toweh and Josephus Olu Mammah in Freetown, Tansa Musa in Yaounde, Tim Cocks in Lagos and Wendell Roelf in Cape Town; Writing by Pascal Fletcher and Matthew Mpoke Bigg; Editing by Bernard Orr)